dilevin/CSC417-a2-mass-spring-3d/README.md

 ### src/pick_nearest_vertices.cpp

 Given a point on the screen (i.e a mouse position clicked by the user), find all vertices within a given radius. **For this method, and this method alone** you are allowed to use the ``igl::unproject`` and ``igl::ray_mesh_intersect`` functions.
-I have provided the approriate ray shooting function for you to use in the code as well.
+I have provided the appropriate ray shooting function for you to use in the code as well.

 ### include/linear_implicit_euler.h